particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 The cellular modems all support a specific set of bands.
 The bands used vary by country, carrier, and technology (2G, 3G, LTE Cat 1, LTE Cat M1).
 There is currently no truly global SKU that supports all bands and all technologies.

-While the Boron 2G/3G (BRN314 and BRN310) and E Series (E314 and E310) are global 2G/3G, they do not support LTE Cat M1.
+While the Boron 2G/3G (BRN314 and BRN310) and E-Series (E314 and E310) are global 2G/3G, they do not support LTE Cat M1.
 This can be an issue in the United States, where 2G and 3G service will end after 2022, at which point 2G/3G SKUs will no longer work in the United States.
-This is why the LTE Cat M1 variations (Boron BRN404X, BRN404 and BRN402, E Series E404X, E404 and E402) are recommended in the United States.
+This is why the LTE Cat M1 variations (Boron BRN404X, BRN404 and BRN402, E-Series E404X, E404 and E402) are recommended in the United States.

-The B Series SoM (B524, B523) and Tracker SoM (T524, T523, ONE524, ONE523) offer LTE Cat 1, 3G, and 2G, however the cellular modem (EG91-E or EG91-EX) only support the frequencies used in the EMEAA (Europe, Middle East, Africa, and Asia) region.
+The B-Series SoM (B524, B523) and Tracker SoM (T524, T523, ONE524, ONE523) offer LTE Cat 1, 3G, and 2G, however the cellular modem (EG91-E or EG91-EX) only support the frequencies used in the EMEAA (Europe, Middle East, Africa, and Asia) region.
 These devices will not work at all in the United States, however there are different SKUs for the United States, Canada, and Mexico (B404X, B404, B402, T404, T402, ONE404, ONE402).

 Also note that the LTE Cat 1 EtherSIM models (B524, T524, ONE524) are only officially supported (for enterprise use) in Europe, Australia, and New Zealand.
 The earlier models (B523, T523, and ONE523) are only officially supported in Europe.
 However, for individual developers, you will likely be able to use these devices in much of the EMEAA region, subject to the remaining constraints below.